XxLittleCxX/express-vite/readme.md

 # Dev
+Run `yarn build:server` first, then `yarn dev`.

-Run `yarn dev` first, use `yarn build:server` to build the server with the latest code.
+Run `yarn build:server` again to build the server with the latest code.

 # Build
 ```